sy-shi/Gym_RL/README.md

 - ***Environment*** is influenced by the agents' actions and changes its states based on physics laws: $s_{t+1} \sim \mathcal{P} (s_{t+1} \mid s_t,a_t)$
 - ***Reward*** is fed to the agents from the environment to enable them learn from their experiences: $r_t = f_r (s_t,a_t)$

-The role of gym environment in RL is right as its name 'environment'  — get action $a_t$ from agents, step to another state $s_{t+1}$ basaed on world rules, and feedback rewards $r_t$ — illustrated as the picture below:
+The role of Gym environment in RL is right as its name 'environment'  — get action $a_t$ from agents, step to another state $s_{t+1}$ basaed on world rules, and feedback rewards $r_t$ — illustrated as the picture below:

 ![Untitled](document.assets/Untitled%201.jpeg)

-And following is a commonly seen call to the gym enviornment APIs in RL training process (*multi-agent centralized* *training* as an example):
+And following is a commonly seen call to the Gym enviornment APIs in RL training process (*multi-agent centralized* *training* as an example):

 ```python
 import gym